gottscj/Hangfire.Mongo/README.md

 }
 ```

 NOTE: By default the parameter `InvisibilityTimeout` of the `MongoStorageOptions` is configured with the value `null`, making the job to stay in status 'processing' in case of an error in the application.
-To solve this issue, set the value for 30 minutes like in the [SqlServerStorageOptions](https://docs.hangfire.io/en/latest/configuration/using-sql-server.html).
+To solve this issue, set the value to 30 minutes like in the [SqlServerStorageOptions](https://docs.hangfire.io/en/latest/configuration/using-sql-server.html).

 ```csharp
 public void Configuration(IAppBuilder app)